davisbradleyj/my-class-repo/24-post-bootcamp/post-content/12-react-builds/01-algos/01-brain-river-crossing/README.md

 _Wait...
 No code???_

 Nope, no writing code for this exercise.
 Algorithms are about more than just writing code to automate tasks.
-On a deeper level, they're about reallu understanding problems, and breaking them down to their fundamental parts.
+On a deeper level, they're about really understanding problems, and breaking them down to their fundamental parts.
 Thinking about how to solve problems without worrying about syntax is good practice for thinking about algorithms at their conceptual level.

 ### Instructions